-Using another manufacturer's shaft liner in a rated wall is PROHIBITED.
-An example would be using a USG shaft liner in a National Gypsum rated wall have, then no manufacturer will accept responsibility.
+8. Mix-and-matching shaft liners from different manufacturers in a rated have, then no manufacturer will accept responsibility.
 If the builder mixand-matches shaft liners from various manufacturers, then the builder will need to contact our building official to resolve the issue.
 If the builder uses a different manufacturer's shaft liner entirely in a rated wall assembly the builder may be able to resubmit the correct manufacturer's rated wall construction details to the plan reviewer for approval if the wall can be made to comply with the new details.